M4TTRX/SpotifySongPopularity/README.md

 # SpotifySongPopularity
 This repository was created for academic purposes and the project is in active development.
 The goal of this project is to design a model for predicting song popularity.

+## Final Report

+The final report of the project can be read [here](https://github.com/M4TTRX/SpotifySongPopularity/blob/main/Final_Report.pdf).

 ## Running instruction

 ### Installing Dependencies: